KateHaman/RubyHM/HW2/pandagotchi/readme.md

 **Pandagotchi** requires care for it not to be *hungry*, *sleepy*, *lonely*, *sad*, *bored*, *dirty*, *hairy*, *overweight*.
 To take care of pandagotchi press:
 - '0' - to make sure a _pandagotchi is okay_.
-- '1' - to make sure a _pandagotchi is not hundry_.
+- '1' - to make sure a _pandagotchi is not hungry_.
 - '2' - to make sure a _pandagotchi is not sleepy_.
 - '3' - to make sure a _pandagotchi is not bored_.
 - '4' - to make sure a _pandagotchi is hugged to the full extent_.